 A193: [3/18/21] If a member receives services from a provider that also employs a relative of the member, then it would not be considered a conflict of interest as long as the relative does not provide or is not involved in the provision of the actual service(s) provided to the member.
-It would be considered a conflict of interest if the member receives services directly from their relative or if the relative was involved in the provision of the actual service(s) provided to the actual service(s) provided to the member.
+It would be considered a conflict of interest if the member receives services directly from their relative or if the relative was involved in the provision of the actual service(s) provided to the member.
 The only services that can be provided by family members are Respite, Family PCS, and/or transportation.